-These aging Americans want to be personally involved in their health/eye care.
+This group of aging Americans wants to be personally involved in their health/eye care.
 They want to be informed of all aspects of their care.
-They research their ailments, sometimes coming to their healthcare providers armed with a lot of information, and they want their questions answered correctly.
+They are used to researching their ailments, sometimes coming to their healthcare providers armed with a lot of information, and they want their questions answered correctly.

-They have a strong set of ideals and traditions and are very family oriented.
-They inherited some of the characteristics of their parents, but because of political changes, they are fearful of the future, politically conservative and active but fairly socially liberal.
+They have a strong set of ideals and traditions and are very family-oriented.
+They inherited some of the characteristics of their parents, but because of political changes, they are fearful of the future, politically conservative, and active but fairly socially liberal.
 There are over 77 million people in this generation in the USA.